Harmontown/harmontown.github.io/docs/_episodes/246/index.md

 title:                "Health Care Is Good, Black People Deserve To Live"
 image:                "episode-placeholder.jpg"
 description: |-
   Founders of Reductress, Beth Newell and Sarah Pappalardo join Harmontown to promote their podcast Mouth Time and Dan tries to gain a feminist perspective, our friend Brandon Johnson returns and more!
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2017-01-18 17:00:00Z"
 duration:             "02:00:23"